Graham Cummins

-Graham Rickard Cummins (born 29 December 1987) is a retired Irish footballer.
+Graham Rickard Cummins (born 29 December 1987) is an Irish former professional footballer who played as a forward or defender.

-Playing career
+Career

 Early career

 Cummins played the majority of his schoolboy football with Tramore Athletic and also had a spell with College Corinthians.

 Cobh Ramblers

 Cummins joined Cobh Ramblers in 2006 and achieved promotion with them in his second season under Stephen Henderson.
 He scored 11 league goals as Cobh won the First Division, and he was named in the PFAI First Division Team of the Year.
 He continued to play for Cobh in the Premier Division in 2008, but they were relegated that year.

 Waterford United

 After Cobh were relegated from the league the following season, Cummins moved onto Waterford United, where he again linked up with Stephen Henderson, former Cobh Ramblers manager.
 He won the Munster Senior Cup with Waterford that year.
 Graham enjoyed great personal success in his first and only season with the club, he became one of the club's top scorers, scoring 17 league goals, and he was named in the PFAI First Division Team of the Year for the second time in his career.